creachadair/chirp/spec.md

 **Implementation note:** Ordinary errors reported by host method handlers SHOULD NOT be protocol fatal.

-**Implementation note:** For the reserved packeg types defined by this specification, the implementation MUST treat invalid payloads as protocol failure unless otherwise noted.
+**Implementation note:** For the reserved packet types defined by this specification, the implementation MUST treat invalid payloads as protocol failure unless otherwise noted.
 A payload may be invalid even if it is structurally valid, for example, a Response payload with a non-empty but malformed error data message is invalid.

 #### Silent Discard Conditions